CARVE-ROBMOSYS/YARP-BT-modules/README.md

 # README #
-YARP package for Behavior Tree's leaf nodes (Actions and Conditions).
+YARP package for Behavior Tree's leaf nodes (Actions and Conditions) and engine.

 ### What is this repository for? ###

-This package contains the C++ classes that your class should inherith.
-It also contains two small examples: one for an action node and one for a condition node.
+This package contains:

+Libraries:
+- Yarp Behaviour Tree wrapper: Client/server YARP wrapper to handle the network communication and propagate the `tick` from the engine to the leaf node actually implementing the core functionality of each node.
+Thrift powered.
+- Behaviour Tree CPP leaves: a basic and flexible set of predefined BT leaf nodes compatible with [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) library.

+Executables:
+- Behavior Tree engine using [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) library and compatible with [Groot](https://github.com/BehaviorTree/Groot) GUI.
+- Set of executable nodes handling common funtionalities of the robot, like navigation.
+- Blackboard for sharing data between nodes and other parameters.

 ### How do I get set up? ###

+Dependencies:

+In order to implement new nodes, the only dependency required is [YARP](https://github.com/robotology/YARP).
+If you wish to run the engine or create new a leaf node, then [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) library is required.

 Download and build the repository

 ```console
 $ git clone https://github.com/CARVE-ROBMOSYS/YARP-BT-modules